Using Peat for Indoor Grows

 Pro-Mix HP

 Depending on where you live, there are some excellent peat based growing mediums available like Pro-Mix HP.
 It can get kinda pricey when buying in volume, but it will save you the hassle of mixing peat, lime, perlite etc. which can be a dirty job.
-Pro-Mix HP’s pre-blended lime amended peat that contains a little calcitic lime to cover the 1st 30 days of growth and the remainder is dolomitic lime which breaks down slowly over time and will last an entire 4+ month growing season.
+Pro-Mix HP’s pre-blended lime amended peat that contains a little calcitic lime to cover the 1st 30 days of growth and the remainder is dolomite lime which breaks down slowly over time and will last an entire 4+ month growing season.
 The Pro Mix HP peat blend usually has a pH of 5.5 to 5.8.
 The company suggests that nutrient solutions and water should be pH adjusted to 5.8 to 6.2 when using their HP product with chemical/salt based hydroponic nutrients.